-Private insurers, Medicaid and Medicare worked together designing better healthcare by paying providers for keeping people healthy.
+Private Insurers, Medicaid, and Medicare worked together on designing better healthcare through paying providers for keeping Idahoans healthy.
 SHIP was designed thanks to a 2013 planning grant from the Centers for Medicare and Medicaid Innovation

-(CMMI) and the work of many Idaho stakeholders.
-Over the 6 months of the planning grant, Idahoans from across the State attended 60 focus groups and public town hall meetings, providing valuable input.
-All their input and feedback was instrumental in the design of the Idaho SHIP model.
+(CMMI) and the hard work of may Idaho Stakeholders.
+Over the 6-month planning grant, Idahoans from across the state attended sixty focus groups and public town hall meetings.
+All their input and feedback proved to be instrumental in the design of the SHIP model.
 The proposed model Idaho developed is articulated in a short video:

-SHIP was awarded a $40 million dollar grant over 4 years that provided Idaho the opportunity to test the model they designed in 2013.
-Idaho was one of 24 states awarded a model test grant funded by the CMMI.
-In the application, Idaho presented a plan which brought healthcare stakeholders to the table to collaborate and share in the change process.
+SHIP was awarded a nearly $40 million grant over four years which provided Idaho with the opportunity to test the model they designed.
+Idaho was one of twenty-four states who were awarded a model test grant funded by CMMI.
+In the application, Idaho presented a plan to bring the stakeholders of healthcare in Idaho to the table to collaborate and share in the change process.
 Reforming a statewide system in an ever-changing landscape of practice necessitates inclusion of all the players, including consumers.
-As Idaho implemented their model test, they looked forward to collaborating with the stakeholders, partners and change agents who helped make this model successful.
+As Idaho implemented their model test, they looked forward to collaborating with the stakeholders, partners, and change agents who helped make this model successful.

 IDAHO PATIENT-CENTERED MODEL OF CARE